Automatic Generation of Parallel Code for Multi/Many-Core Systems with High Reliability and Performance by utilizing Model Diagrams and C Source Code

 The block structure browser identifies opportunities for parallel execution at the block level from the Simulink model.

 Once extracted, the tool estimates execution performance based on the architecture and performance data of the multi- or many-core processor to be implemented.
-These performance estimates use the XML-based Software-Hardware Interface for Multi-Many Core (SHIM) format of The Multicore Association.
+Performance estimates are based on IEEE 2804 SHIM (Software Hardware Interface for Multi-manycore), for which eSOL is the Working Group Chair.
 Using the SHIM format allows integrating platform hardware information, to further refine the best technique to parallelize the algorithms.

 Block to core assignment